In the world of cybersecurity, subdomain takeover is a big threat. This sneaky attack can cause serious problems for businesses and people.

 Subdomain takeover is a big cybersecurity threat now.
 It happens when hackers take control of a company’s subdomain because of DNS mistakes or neglect.
 This can lead to serious problems like data theft and damage to a company’s reputation.

 Orphaned subdomains are especially vulnerable.
-These are subdomains that are not used anymore but still point to old services.
+These are subdomains that are no longer used but still point to old services.
 If not checked, hackers can easily exploit these weak spots.
 In fact, studies show a 25% jump in web vulnerabilities, with subdomain takeovers rising 20% faster.

 When a subdomain takeover succeeds, it can cause a lot of harm.
 Hackers might put up fake sites, try to steal personal info, or send users to dangerous places.
 This not only puts data at risk but can also cost a lot of money and hurt customer trust.
 As the internet grows, protecting subdomains is key to keeping a company’s online image safe.